Harry Becker (artist): Biography

 Harry Becker was born in Colchester, Essex in 1865.
 He studied at the Antwerp Academy in Belgium, and in the atelier of Carolus-Duran in Paris.
 He first went to London in 1913.
 He then moved to Wenhaston and Darsham.

-He illustrated Adrian Bell's Suffolk trilogy (Cordoroy, Silver Ley, and The Cherry Tree).
+He illustrated Adrian Bell's Suffolk trilogy (Corduroy, Silver Ley, and The Cherry Tree).

 His daughter Margaret Janet Becker wrote the History of Blythburgh and also regarding Wenhaston Church.